 Israel D. Gebru

-I am a Research Scientist at Meta Reality Labs Research (RLR) in Pittsburgh, where I develop machine learning models to power social telepresence experiences.
+I'm a Research Scientist at Meta Reality Labs Research (RLR) in Pittsburgh, where I develop machine learning models for speech and audio to power next-generation conversational agents and social telepresence experiences.

-My research sits at the intersection of signal processing, machine learning, and multimodal understanding.
-I contributed extensively to speech and spatial audio modeling.
-This includes streaming neural audio codecs, neural rendering models for room acoustics and 6DoF ambient sound, and techniques for converting ambisonic recordings into spatialized binaural audio.
-I’m among the early pioneers of neural network–based binaural audio generation.
+My research sits at the intersection of signal processing, machine learning, and multimodal understanding, aiming to make virtual communication as natural and immersive as face-to-face interaction.
+I have made significant contributions to speech and spatial audio modeling, including work on streaming neural audio codecs, binaural speech synthesis, neural rendering models for room acoustics and 6DoF ambient sound, as well as techniques for converting ambisonic recordings into spatialized binaural audio.
+I was among the early researchers to develop neural network–based approaches to binaural audio generation.

 Before joining Meta, I earned a PhD in Mathematics and Computer Science from INRIA and Université Grenoble-Alpes in France, under the supervision of Dr. Radu Patrice Horaud .
 During this time, I was also a visiting researcher at Imperial College London and an intern at Oculus Research (now Meta Reality Labs).
-I hold a Master’s degree in Telecommunication Engineering from the University of Trento in Italy and B.Sc in Computer Engineering for Addis Ababa University in Ethiopia.
+I hold a Master’s degree in Telecommunication Engineering from the University of Trento in Italy and a B.Sc. in Computer Engineering from Addis Ababa University in Ethiopia.

 Publications